Octavius-Dante/Arthelais/ex_29/Readme.md

 <img src="./files/ui5e29-6.png" >
 </br></br>

-*Confirming that this is from our CLass*
+*Confirming that this is from our Class*

 </br>
 <img src="./files/ui5e29-7.png" >